kaihuchen/articles/README.md

 **GenAI Vision Applications**

+- [**Is Anthropic's Claude-3 Ready for AGI?**](https://kaihuchen.github.io/articles/VisualCommonSenseClaude3): Does Anthropic's multimodal Claude-3 have enough visual common sense to support AGI (Artificial General Intelligence)?
+It is actually kind of close.

+    *Published: March 4, 2024*

 - [**Is OpenAI's GPT-4V Ready for AGI?**](https://kaihuchen.github.io/articles/VisualCommonSense): Does OpenAI's vision model GPT-4V have enough visual common sense to support AGI (Artificial General Intelligence)?
 It is actually kind of close.

     We ran 17 types of visual common sense tests against GPT-4V to find out how well it can deal with the real world, and here are the results.